Back to blog

 raise

 This code is intentionally small.
-Real breakers need rolling windows, error rates, probe limits, and metrics.
-The principle is the same: once a dependency is unhealthy, stop spending request threads on it.
+Real breakers add rolling windows, error rates, probe limits, and metrics.
+The principle underneath them does not change: once a dependency is unhealthy, there is little to gain from spending request threads on it.

 Choosing the numbers

-The patterns are well known.
-The harder part is choosing specific numbers and deciding what the product does when those numbers take effect:
+The patterns themselves are well known.
+The real work is choosing the specific numbers, and deciding what the product does when those numbers take effect:

 • What status code is returned?